Whazt/whazt/README.md

 I'm currently studying System Engineering and passionate about building efficient and innovative software solutions.

-- 🔭 I’m working on a taskmanager
+- 🔭 I’m working on an ecomerce platform
 - 🌱 I’m currently learning node.js with express.js
 - 💬 Feel free to ask me about anything tech-related